-The word ‘parallelogram’ was derived from the ancient Greek word which is known as ‘parallelogram in’ which means bounded by lines that are parallel.
-Hence, we can conclude that an area of parallelogram is a quadrilateral that is bounded by lines that are parallel.
+The word ‘parallelogram’ was derived from the ancient Greek word ‘parallelogram in,’ which means bounded by parallel lines.
+Hence, we can conclude that an area of a parallelogram is a quadrilateral bounded by parallel lines.

 The Area of a parallelogram is a multiplication of its b(base) × h(height) in square units.

-And each of the above three has its own unique properties.
-In this article, we will learn about the figure parallelogram and how to find its area and other aspects that are related to it along with a few steps and examples.
+And each of the above three has its unique properties.
+In this article, we will learn about the figure parallelogram and how to find its Area and other related aspects, along with a few steps and examples.

-A parallelogram area is a region that is covered by a parallelogram in a plane that is two-dimensional.
-A parallelogram in geometry is a figure which is two-dimensional in nature and it has four sides.
-It is a very special kind of case of the quadrilateral where the sides that are opposite are parallel and equal.
+A parallelogram area is a region that is covered by a parallelogram in plane that is two-dimensional.
+A parallelogram in geometry is a figure which is two-dimensional and it ha,s four sides.
+It is an exceptional quadrilateral case with parallel and equal opposite sides.

-The parallelograms area is the space that is enclosed within its four sides.
-The area of a parallelogram is said to be equal to the product of height and length.
+The parallelogram area is the space that is enclosed within its four sides.
+The Area of a parallelogram is said to be equal to the product of height and length.

 What is Meant by a Parallelogram?

-A parallelogram can be categorized as a special kind of quadrilateral that is formed by the lines which are parallel.
-The angle that lies between the adjacent sides of a parallelogram may sometimes vary but the opposite sides of a parallelogram need to be parallel in any case for it to be a parallelogram.
-The figure of a quadrilateral will be a parallelogram only if its sides which are opposite are congruent and parallel.
-Hence, we can say that a parallelogram is defined as a quadrilateral in which both sides are opposite as well as parallel and equal.
+A parallelogram can be categorized as a special quadrilateral formed by parallel lines.
+The angle between the adjacent sides of a parallelogram may sometimes vary, but the opposite sides of a parallelogram need to be parallel in any case for it to be a parallelogram.
+The figure of a quadrilateral will be a parallelogram only if its opposite sides are congruent and parallel.
+Hence, we can say that a parallelogram is defined as a quadrilateral in which both sides are opposite and parallel, and equal.

 Types of Parallelogram

-parallelograms can be divided into various categories or types depending upon the different properties which they hold.
-But the main bifurcation is mentioned here, a parallelogram can be:
+parallelograms can be divided into various categories or types depending on their properties.
+But the main bifurcation is mentioned here; a parallelogram can be:

 - The Rectangle